h0mbre/h0mbre.github.io/_posts/2019-06-15-Xitami_Webserver_SEH.md

     main()
 ```

 Comparing this output file to our `get.txt` file and everything looks the way it should!
 Notice that everything right now is set to `fuzzable = False` which means, as is, our `boofuzz` script will only send requests that match our `get.txt` file.
 We will have manually enable fuzzing for each parameter we want to fuzz.
-This is just a personal taste, if you don't like this approach, feel free to just delete instances of `fuzzable = False` in `boo-gen.py`.
+This is just a personal taste, if you don't like this approach, feel free to just delete instances of `fuzzable = False` in `boo-gen.py`. *Also change the IP address and port if necessary :)*

 ### Getting Fuzzy